benhills/wais24-radiostratigraphy/focusing-conventional.md

 r = \sqrt{r_0^2+(x-x_0)^2}
 ```
 where $r_0$ and $x_0$ are the reference range and along-track distance, respectively.
-Here, we will take those reference positions at the closest approach position of the instrument platform (i.e. directly over the target).
+Here, we will take those reference positions at the closest approach position of the instrument platform (i.e. directly over the target, so $x_0$ is the center of the aperture).

 ```{code-cell}
 import numpy as np